-GEO-Label: Trusted Brand for GEOSS
+GEO-LABEL: TRUSTED BRAND FOR GEOSS

 The Group on Earth Observations (GEO) has embarked on establishing a GEO Label.
 The responsibility for the development of a GEO Label concept rests with the GEO Work Plan Task ID-03.
-While the original idea (STC, 2010) was a voluntary label establishing a "trusted brand" focused on assessing the scientific relevance, quality, and acceptance of entities, the label concept emerging now recognizes a broader need of users for information on quality and suitability of data sets and services.
-It also is clear that a "trusted brand" cannot be based on a voluntary label.
+While the original idea (STC, 2010) was a voluntary label establishing a "trusted brand" focused on assessing the scientific relevance, broader need of users for information on quality and suitability of data sets and services.
+It also is clear that a "trusted brand" cannot be based on a voluntary